 Please observe the following steps to apply:

 - Read the STUDY TOUR FAQ.

-- Download and save the PDF application form to your device.
+- Download and save the appropriate PDF application form.

 (Do not open the form within your internet browser.)

-- Use Adobe Reader software to open and complete the form.
+- Use the latest Adobe Acrobat to open / complete the form.

 - Carefully read the application form and follow all instructions.

 - Submit the application with all attachments, postmarked on or before January 25, 2016.

 - Please note the submission address below: